Compagnie Générale Transatlantique: Routes

 The main route served by the Compagnie Générale Transatlantique is the Le Havre – New York route, inaugurated in 1864 and operated almost continuously until 1974.
 It was on this route that the most advantageous postal agreements were negotiated, that the passengers were the most numerous, and the liners the most prestigious.
 The company's flagships, from SS La Champagne to SS Normandie to SS France, were built for this route, which brought in more than half of the revenues of the company.
-This did not prevent the liners from taking part, in the off-season, in cruises, such as the Mediterranean cruises of SS La Provence, the around-the world cruise of France, or the cruise of Normandie to Rio de Janeiro.
+This did not prevent the liners from taking part, in the off-season, in cruises, such as the Mediterranean cruises of SS La Provence, the around-the world cruise of the France, or the cruise of the Normandie to Rio de Janeiro.

 The demand for routes to Central America and the West Indies were also heavily exploited.
 The route to Mexico was the first, opened by the company in 1862.
 Several aged liners were, once replaced on the New York route, assigned near the end of their career to this route.
-However, several large ships of the company, such as Cuba, Columbie, and Antilles, also served on it.
+However, several large ships of the company, such as the Cuba, the Columbie, and Antilles, also served on it.
 This route also gradually became very popular, especially after World War II, with the company's freighters, which brought back to France large quantities of rum, sugar and bananas.

 In 1879, the company obtained agreements for the operation of a route off-center in relation to its main activities, that which connected Marseille to Algiers.
-Requiring different ships, designed for short crossings, it quickly became prosperous, and several ships were assigned to it, such as Ville d'Alger which, in the 1930s, won the speed record on this route, and SS Lamoricière, which sank on this route.
+Requiring different ships designed for short crossings, it quickly became prosperous, and several ships were assigned to it, such as Ville d'Alger which, in the 1930s, won the speed record on this route, and SS Lamoricière, which sank on this route.
 Gradually a traffic of goods was also set up on this route, in particular cereals, fruits and wines, which compensated for the losses caused by the competition of the aircraft for the passenger traffic.

 The company has also served Corsica since July 6, 1880, using the liner Ville de Madrid on the route Marseille – Ajaccio – Bône – Algiers.
 In 1882, the company inaugurated routes entirely dedicated to Corsica extending to Sardinia from Marseille and Nice.